mlswg/mls-protocol/draft-ietf-mls-protocol.md

 members of the group.
 When the new member Z wishes to join, they download the GroupInfo object and use it to form a Commit of a special form that adds Z to the group (as detailed in {{joining-via-external-commits}}).
-The existing members of the group process this external Commit in a similar way to normal Commit, advancing to a new epoch in which Z is now a member of the group.
+The existing members of the group process this external Commit in a similar way to a normal Commit, advancing to a new epoch in which Z is now a member of the group.

 ~~~